kruuZHAW/porosity_reconstruction/README.md

 - Quality and comprehensiveness of the accompanying report.

 ## Approach
 This project explores a novel loss function for the Conditional Variational Autoencoder to tackle with the sparsity problem of the reconstructed grid, as well as incorporating structural properties of the pore distribution.
+The model has been developped using **Pytorch** and **Pytorch-Lightning**.

 ## Prerequisites
 **Python Environment Setup**